buxxi/mod_auth_form-sample/README.md

 mod_auth_form sample
 ==========
 A sample page for how to use mod_auth_form in Apache 2.4+ under Ubuntu.
-It uses some javascript to detect if a login has failed to display a friendly message to the user.
+It uses some javascript to detect if a login has failed to display a friendly message to the user and makes sure to use GET-requests for the indented resource.

 ### Installation
 1. Enable the required mods in Apache